bi0mark/MTT_assay_analyser/README.md

 ## Input data format

 Only one file can be processed per run.
-Raw data should be in .xlsx format (please, see [example_mtt_data](example_mtt_data.xls)) and correspond with location of the samples on the 96-well plate.
+Raw data should be in .xls or .xlsx format (please, see [example_mtt_data](example_mtt_data.xls)) and correspond with location of the samples on the 96-well plate.
 Each column corresponds to each sample, wells B to G is a sample replicates.

-Rows A and H and columns 1 and 12 will not be considered in processing, because their data is incorrect due to the [edge effect](https://www.researchgate.net/publication/341902684_Evaluation_of_plate_edge_effects_in_in-vitro_cell_based_assay).
+Rows A and H and columns 1 and 12 will not be considered in processing, as their data is incorrect due to [edge effect](https://www.researchgate.net/publication/341902684_Evaluation_of_plate_edge_effects_in_in-vitro_cell_based_assay).

 ![](96_well_plate.jpg)